 The Tennessee Valley Authority (TVA) is providing this Request for Proposal (RFP) to solicit Proposals (as defined below in “Resort and Services”) from qualified candidates to develop, operate, and maintain Fontana Village Resort (Resort), a resort in Graham County, North Carolina, under a commercial recreation easement.

 Real property is owned by the United States of America on behalf of TVA, and TVA reserves the right to convey the appropriate legal instrument.

-After evaluation of Proposals, TVA anticipates executing a commercial recreation easement and other potential ancillary agreements with one successful offeror.
-The term “company” as used herein is inclusive of any type of legal entity, and shall not be read as limiting entity types.
+After the evaluation of Proposals, TVA anticipates executing a commercial recreation easement and other potential ancillary agreements with one successful offeror.
+The term “company,” as used herein, is inclusive of any type of legal entity and shall not be read as limiting entity types.

 |Issue RFP||January 3, 2022|

 |Last date to submit questions||April 2, 2022, by 5:00 p.m.
 Eastern Time|